atata-framework/atata.io/_includes/components/textarea.md

 Represents the text area control.
+By default finds by label.

 ```html
 <textarea name="description">